Four reasons why a removable battery for the iPhone is a horrible idea

 Contrary to what you commonly hear on online message boards, non-user-replaceable user batteries aren’t a conspiracy concocted by Samsung and Apple to pad their bottom lines through the supposedly lucrative battery-replacement market.
 Rather, non-user-replaceable batteries have a massive impact on creating devices that are much smaller and thinner than they otherwise would be with user-replaceable batteries.

 This is because user-replaceable batteries by their very nature need to be easily removable.
 And in order for an interior component to be easily removable, a device needs to have additional hinges, switches, or just plain space so it can be opened up without much effort or special tools needed.
-Those requirements mean non-user-replaceable batteries necessitate that devices are thicker and heavier–or other components are jettisoned to make room for the bigger user-replaceable battery mechanisms.
+Those requirements mean user-replaceable batteries necessitate that devices are thicker and heavier–or other components are jettisoned to make room for the bigger user-replaceable battery mechanisms.

 Love how sleek your Samsung Galaxy S10 is or how small Apple’s AirPods Pro are?
 If future versions of those devices are required to have user-replaceable batteries, they’re going to get bulky.